-The Missouri Department of Transportation (MoDOT), in accordance with state and federal law, has prepared this Statewide Transportation Improvement Program (STIP), for state fiscal years (SFY) 2022 through 2026 (July 1, 2021, through June 30, 2026).
-The STIP is prepared annually and includes projects proposed for funding under the Fixing America's Surface Transportation (FAST) Act of 2015, FAA Reauthorization Act of 2018, and state revenue.
-Congress enacted the five-year FAST Act (P.L.
-114-94) on December 4, 2015, which authorizes federal surface transportation funding for highways, highway safety, transit, freight, port and rail.
-In the 116th Congress, the FAST Act was extended by the Continuing Appropriations Act, 2021, and other Extensions Act (P.L.
-116-159) for an additional year, while Congress works on a new federal surface transportation bill.
-The SFY 2022-2026 STIP meets all state and federal requirements and is fiscally constrained.
+The Missouri Department of Transportation (MoDOT), in accordance with state and federal law, has prepared this Statewide Transportation Improvement Program (STIP), for state fiscal years (SFY) 2023 through 2027 (July 1, 2022, through June 30, 2027).
+The STIP is prepared annually and includes projects proposed for funding under the Infrastructure Investment and Jobs Act (IIJA) of 2021, FAA Reauthorization Act of 2018, and state revenue.
+The five-year highway act, IIJA (P.L.
+117-158), was signed into law by the President on November 15, 2021, which authorizes federal surface transportation funding for highways, highway safety, transit, freight, port and rail.
+The SFY 2023-2027 STIP meets all state and federal requirements and is fiscally constrained.